inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 - Enhanced `Input` component with validation states and accessibility features
 - Added debounce utilities for optimized form validation performance
 - Upgraded restaurant creation form with improved validation and user feedback
+- Implemented centralized color palette constants for consistent UI design and branding
+- Added gradient utilities and predefined brand gradients for enhanced visual design
+- Refactored UI components to follow new design principles with consistent colors, gradients, and shadows
+- Updated Tailwind configuration to incorporate the new color system and design tokens
+- Enhanced Tabs component with multiple variants (default, pills, underlined) following the design system
+- Improved Textarea and Input components with consistent validation states and feedback
+- Updated Button component with gradient options and improved interactive states
+- Standardized Spinner component for loading states across the application
+- Synchronized app-level UI components with root components for consistent design language

 ## In Progress